 Proactive promotion and empowerment for active, healthy living is vital.
 With more access to information, advice, self-assessment tools and personal interventions, individuals have the knowledge and resources to maintain mobility and independence, reducing the likelihood of falls.

-Streamlined pathways for identifying, assessing, and intervening in fall risks are crucial for proactive fall prevention.
+Streamlined pathways for identifying, assessing, and intervening in falls risks are crucial for proactive fall prevention.
 Enhanced pathways empower healthcare providers to deliver personalised, timely interventions, minimising fall incidents and promoting active living.

-Facilitating collaboration among local partners and stakeholders is key to promoting a community-centric model for fall prevention and healthy ageing.
+Facilitating collaboration among local partners and stakeholders is key to promoting a community-centric model for falls prevention and healthy ageing.